 Engage.
 Don’t be afraid to utilize social media.
 These tools may help you increase your outreach for personal and professional endeavors.

 Be transparent.
-You may identify yourself on personal web pages as an employee of Drake University, but be clear about when you are speaking on behalf of Drake University (if you hold this designation, as determined by the Office of University Communications) and when you are speaking as a private individual or a member of the community.
+You may identify yourself on personal web pages as an employee of Drake University, but be clear about when you are speaking on behalf of Drake University (if you hold this designation, as determined by the Office of University Communications and Marketing) and when you are speaking as a private individual or a member of the community.
 Remember: Comments you make using personal accounts may be perceived as a reflection on your employer and your career, regardless of your intent.

 When speaking as a private individual, consider including a disclaimer on your site.
 We suggest you include a sentence similar to this: